Self-Predicting Boolean Functions

 We say that $f$ is \emph{weakly spectral threshold (WST)} if $f_{\Lev}(x^{n})\cdot f(x^{n})\geq0$ for all $x^{n}$, i.e., the sign of both functions agree whenever $f_{\Lev}\neq0$.
 We say that $f$ is \emph{strongly spectral threshold (SST)} if it is WST and $f_{\Lev}$ is never zero.

-For an LTF $f=\sgn(a_{0}+\sum_{i=1}^{n}a_{i}x_{i})$, the Fourier coefficients $(\hat{f}_{\phi},\hat{f_{1}},\ldots,\hat{f}_{n})$ are called as the \emph{Chow parameters}, and, as is well-known \cite{chow1961characterization,tannenbaum1961establishment}, these parameters unambiguously determine the LTF (equivalently, the coefficients $a_{0}^{n}$).
-The \emph{Chow-parameters problem} \cite{o2011chow} is to find the coefficients defining the LTF given the Chow parameters.
-It can be seen that in case of balanced LTFs, SST functions are exactly the LTFs for which a solution to the Chow-parameters problem is exactly the chow parameters themselves. \begin{prop} SST implies LCSP.
+For an LTF $f=\sgn(a_{0}+\sum_{i=1}^{n}a_{i}x_{i})$, the Fourier coefficients $(\hat{f}_{\phi},\hat{f_{1}},\ldots,\hat{f}_{n})$ are called \emph{Chow parameters}, and, as is well-known \cite{chow1961characterization,tannenbaum1961establishment}, these parameters unambiguously determine the LTF.
+The \emph{Chow-parameters problem} \cite{o2011chow} is to find coefficients $a_{0}^{n}$ defining the LTF given the Chow parameters.
+It can be seen that in case of balanced LTFs, SST functions are exactly the LTFs for which a solution to the Chow-parameters problem is exactly the Chow parameters themselves. \begin{prop} SST implies LCSP.
 Conversely, LCSP implies WST. \end{prop} \begin{proof} The optimal predictor for $f$ satisfies